Scranton general strike: Conclusion and aftermath

-The Pennsylvania State forces were joined on August 6 by seven companies of United States Regulars under Lieutenant Colonel Brennan, and on August 9 by the Third United States Infantry Regiment under Lieutenant Colonel Henry Marrow.
+The Pennsylvania State forces were joined on August 6 by seven companies of United States Regulars under Lieutenant Colonel Brennan, and on August 9 by the Third United States Infantry Regiment under Lieutenant Colonel Henry Morrow.
 On August 10, General Huidekoper and his state forces departed.

 By October 8, some of the miners of the Pennsylvania Coal Company, who were forced to join the strike by the actions of that July, resolved to return to work, but were prevented two days later when the only line of transportation for their coal was burned by the remaining strikers.
 By this point "outrages" were being committed on a daily basis:

 Placing obstructions upon the railroads, burning buildings, firing upon watchmen and pump engineers at the mines, and the robbing of arms in the neighborhood.

 On October 11, W. W. Scranton convinced some to return to work in the Pine Brook mine, and posted a notice that any miner who did not return to work the following day would no longer by employed by the company.
 Many did, and worked under guard of two companies of soldiers.
 That evening word came that a mob of some 500 were approaching the city with intent to "fix the black legs" (strikebreakers) at Pine Brook.
 Men of the guard were assembled at the mine and stood guard till morning.
 Every night following the 12th, at the request of the mayor, a 40-man garrison stood at the ready.

 On October 16 the miners held a meeting and unanimously voted to return to work.
 They did so beginning the next day, having won nothing in concessions.
 On October 19, the Governor advised President Rutherford B. Hayes that the federal troops could be withdrawn.
 The Thirteenth Infantry departed the city on October 31, and Colonel Hartley's temporary forces departed in November 1877.